DiscoBroccoli/Tensorflow-Catalogue/Augmentation & Generators/README.md

 ![freeze3](https://user-images.githubusercontent.com/57273222/95683817-97e3a300-0bbb-11eb-9df1-40885096ad9b.PNG)

-## Transfer Learning

-The real benefit surfaces once we compare the test accuracies of a training with and w/o transfer learning.
-We also have to freeze the transfered model to avoid tremendous amount of training time.
-As the transfered model is already optimized.

-Combining the famous [Dogs vs Cats dataset](https://www.kaggle.com/c/dogs-vs-cats/data) and [MobileNetV2](https://keras.io/api/applications/mobilenet/#mobilenetv2-function) we will demonstrate the transfer learning advantage.

-Using the functional API of Tensorflow we create a function to remove the output layer of the pre trained model.
-We add an extra layer followed by Dropout with the Sequential API this time.
-We end with a single unit final output layer.

-The final result shown on a table and Confusion Matrix.

 ## Sources
 1. Perez, L., & Wang, J. (2017).
 The Effectiveness of Data Augmentation in Image Classification using Deep Learning.
 ArXiv, abs/1712.04621.